 Ex-soldier jailed for at least 38 years for murdering neighbours in parking row

-Collin Reeves, 35, stabbed Stephen and Jennifer Chapple at their home in Norton Fitzwarren, Somerset, in November last year.
+Collin Reeves stabbed Stephen and Jennifer Chapple at their home in Norton Fitzwarren, Somerset, in November last year.

-An Afghanistan veteran who stabbed his neighbours while their young children slept upstairs following a long-running dispute over parking has been jailed for at least 38 years.
+An Afghanistan veteran who stabbed his neighbours to death while their young children slept upstairs following a long-running dispute over parking has been jailed for at least 38 years.

-Collin Reeves knifed Stephen and Jennifer Chapple six times each at their house in Dragon Rise, Norton Fitzwarren, near Taunton in Somerset, on the evening of November 21 last year.
+Collin Reeves knifed Stephen and Jennifer Chapple six times each at their home in Dragon Rise, Norton Fitzwarren, near Taunton in Somerset, on the evening of November 21 last year.

 Reeves, also of Dragon Rise, had been involved in a row with the couple over designated parking on the new-build housing development since the previous May.